-The GDPR, however, stipulates some fundamental data protection principles and these should apply to all organisations and businesses who collect, store and use personal data, regardless of the size of the organisation.
+The GDPR, however, stipulates some fundamental data protection principles and these should apply to all organizations and businesses who collect, store and use personal data, regardless of the size of the organization.

 Principle 1: Processing Personal Data Fairly And Lawfully

-“All organisations need to have in place strict policies and procedures to deal with data information requests by individuals and to be able to provide such information in an easy to understand way.”
+“All organizations need to have in place strict policies and procedures to deal with data information requests by individuals and to be able to provide such information in an easy to understand way.”

 Each one of the DPA principles is essential for smooth compliance and lawful use of personal information.
 The fair, lawful processing of personal data in one of the key aspects of these principles.